 Winter storm preparation tips

-- And you can also consider buying a generator.
-A permanent or portable generator can provide temporary power when and where you need it.
+- Consider buying a generator — a permanent or portable generator can help provide temporary power when and where you need it.

 Inspect winter decorations after a winter storm

 'Tis the season to be festive, but remember to stay safe with your holiday decorations.
 Inspect the wires of your light display before switching them on — they may be frayed and present an electrical fire hazard.
-Same goes for the Christmas tree inside — always check the light strands for any sign of wear and tear from being in storage.
+Same goes for the Christmas tree inside — it's a good practice to check the light strands for any sign of wear and tear from being in storage.
 If you have a real Christmas tree, keep it watered, since dry trees catch fire easier.
 Check with your local municipality for instructions on how to dispose of the tree once the new year arrives.